China June official services PMI rises to 54.9 vs 54.5 in May

-BEIJING Growth in China's services sector accelerated in June from the previous month, an official survey showed on Friday.
+BEIJING (Reuters) - Growth in China's services sector accelerated in June from the previous month, an official survey showed on Friday.

 The official non-manufacturing Purchasing Managers' Index (PMI) stood at 54.9 in June, compared with 54.5 in May and above the 50-point mark that separates growth from contraction on a monthly basis.